 Q2 1:48 | UVA 28, Iowa 21

 Iowa's offense continued to struggle over the next three minutes of play while Virginia's caught fire.
-The Cavaliers connected on a pair of three-pointers — one from Adeang Ring and the other from Kymora — to take a seven-point, 28-21 lead.
+The Cavaliers connected on a pair of three-pointers — one from Adeang Ring and the other from Johnson — to take a seven-point, 28-21 lead.

 The Hawkeyes went 0-of-5 during the stretch.